-Our DuPage paternity attorneys have the experience to put you in the best position to succeed in your parentage case.
+Our DuPage County paternity attorneys have the experience to put you in the best position to succeed in your parentage case.
 With above-and-beyond client service and budget-friendly rates, we will be your aggressive advocates.
-We know how important your paternity case is to you, and Our DuPage paternity lawyers are here to help.
+We know how important your paternity case is to you and are here to help.

 Please contact our friendly